 Yannis Papakonstantinou is a Professor of Computer Science and Engineering at the University of California, San Diego.
 His research is in the intersection of data management technologies and the web, where he has published over eighty research articles.
 He has given multiple tutorials and invited talks, has served on journal editorial boards and has chaired and participated in program committees for many international conferences and workshops.
 He also teaches for UCSD's upcoming Master of Advanced Studies in Data Science.

-His lab's FORWARD platform (for the rapid development of data-driven Ajax applications) is now in use by many commercial applications.
+His lab's recent FORWARD platform is now in use by many UCSD and commercial applications.
 He is involved in data analytics in the pharmaceutical industry and is in the technical advisory board of Brightscope Inc and GraphSQL Inc.

 Yannis holds a Diploma of Electrical Engineering from the National Technical University of Athens, MS and Ph.D. in Computer Science from Stanford University (1997) and an NSF CAREER award for his work on data integration.

 - The FORWARD JSON-era data integration engine and data-driven application platform, supported by NSF 1018961, a Google award and an Informatica award

 - Parralel platform for semistructured data search and analysis, supported by NSF 0910820